PeterJust/panzoom/README.md

     panzoomer = Panzoom(fig1)
     print("drag-n-drop panning and mouswheel zooming awesomeness.
 Now: at your fingertips!")

+### Known Bugs:
+The "home" button resetting the figure does not work properly any more after Panzoom has been applied.

 Python and Matlab seem to share clumsy plot interaction.
 The python class is a port of my original panzoom.m matlab function: